cloudstateio/cloudstate/README.md

 By default, we build a GraalVM native image for Linux.
 This is done inside a Docker container and so can be done on any platform with Docker installed.
 We also generate Docker images containing the native image, so the native image can be run on any platform using Docker too.

+For further informatoin about setting up the build environment, see [The Cloudstate Build](https://cloudstate.io/docs/developer/thebuild.html#the-cloudstate-build) documentation.

 ### Building the native image

 If you simply want to run the native image locally, you can use the following command: